 How it HappenedHow did it happen?
 He was lucky that the weather played to his greatest strengths, but Kawauchi came to Boston fully prepared for any situation.
 He was smart, strong, unafraid.
 There hasn’t been a marathon where someone so fully controlled everyone else around him since Wanjiru in Beijing ’08.
 This was the work of a master artist at the height of his powers, crafting a work of lasting beauty in his own recognizable and idiosyncratic idiom.
 “It felt like the hand of fate,” he told me later.
 “All through the race I kept remembering what you said.
 ‘This is the day I was born for.’
 I’m so glad I ran Boston.”
 For me too it felt like the completion of a journey, something that started with Morishita in Barcelona, passed through my life and running, through one of Boston's greatest champions, and somehow came to this.
 I think all I've really wanted was to see again what I saw in Morishita that day.
 And at last, there it was.

-© 2018 Brett Larner, all rights reserved
+text and photos © 2018 Brett Larner, all rights reserved